CommandersAct/tcserverside-flutter-plugin/README.md

 ### [iOS only] manually linking TCCore :

-Flutter doesn't currently fully support SPM dependency, you'll need to manually link our TCCore.xcframework to both your `tc_consent_plugin` target (and any other tc_* plugin target that you are using) & your `Runner` target on xcode.
+Flutter doesn't currently fully support SPM dependency, you'll need to manually link our TCCore.xcframework to both your tc_* plugin target that you are using).

 More info here :